Kaskit90/Notes/Configure_Supscriptions.md

 - A resource or resource group can have a maximum of 50 tag name/value pairs.
 - Tags applied to a resource group aren't inherited by the resources in the resource group.
 [Resource Tagging](https://learn.microsoft.com/en-us/training/modules/configure-subscriptions/7-apply-resource-tagging)

+## Apply cost Savings

+[Options for Cost Saving](https://learn.microsoft.com/en-us/training/modules/configure-subscriptions/8-apply-cost-savings) - Table explaning different methods to group and configure your azure resources to cut expenses.

+### KNOWLEDGE CHECK

+The company financial controller wants to be notified whenever the company is half-way to spending the money allocated for cloud services.
+Which approach supports this request?

+- Create a Budgeet and spending threshold.

+The company financial controller wants to identify which billing department each Azure resource belongs to.
+Which approach enables this requirement?

+- Apply a tag to each resource that includes the associated biling department.

+Which option preserves data residency, and offers comprehensive compliance and resiliency options?

+- Regions